droso-hass/idfm-api/doc/source/usage.rst

 .. code-block:: console

-    pip install requests beautifulsoup4 build twine
+    pip install requests build twine

-Run the ``export.py`` file to retreive and export the lines from Ile de France mobilité's website to the `idfmèapi/list.json` file
-Then run ``python -m build`` to generate the packages.
+Run the ``export.py`` file to retreive and export pre-processed lines and stops files Then run ``python -m build`` to generate the packages.